ChuckFerrando/ChuckFerrando/README.md

 # What This Portfolio Represents

 The **Product Leadership Operating System (PLOS)** is an executive architecture portfolio that explains how organizations connect:

 - strategic direction
 - governed investment
 - coordinated delivery
 - customer and business outcomes
-- decision support
+- decision intelligence
-- learning and adaptation through a structured operating system.
+- learning and adaptation

+through a structured operating system.

 This work is intended to resemble internal leadership architecture from a large technology organization rather than personal notes, opinion pieces, or lightweight templates.